|Survey name||Consumer trends - household final |

 (Trade-offs are the extent to which different dimensions of quality are balanced against each other.)

-HHFCE estimates are compiled for the second and final estimate of GDP each quarter.
-Only the aggregate HHFCE estimates are published for the second estimate of GDP.
+HHFCE estimates are compiled for the first quarterly estimate and final estimate of GDP each quarter.
+Only the aggregate HHFCE estimates are published for the first quarterly estimate of GDP.
 This is because not all source data are available at this time, so the more detailed estimates will include a larger proportion of estimates produced by interpolation.
 At the time of the final quarterly estimate for GDP, the HHFCE estimates are more robust and contain the most recent source data available at a lower level, meaning that more detailed estimates can be published.

 Further information can be found in paragraph 3 of “Accuracy” section of Validation and quality assurance.